pegulabs/terms/privacy_policy.md

 By using the Service you consent to this Privacy Policy.
 From time to time, we may update this Privacy Policy to reflect changes to our information practices.
-If we make any material changes we will notify you by email at the e-mail address associated with your Pegu Account or with a conspicuous notice on the Site and App prior to the change becoming effective.
+If we make any material changes we will notify you by email at the e-mail address associated with your advicedrop Account or with a conspicuous notice on the Site and App prior to the change becoming effective.
 Your continued use of the Service constitutes your consent to the changes.
 If you wish to opt out, you can email us at [feedback@pegulabs.com](mailto:feedback@pegulabs.com) and we